jardelufc/ARM7XilinxBasys3DesignKit/README.md

 2. Open ARMSOC_1.xpr vivado project in Xilinx folder.
 You can Simulate or generate bit stream and download it to Basys 3 Artix 7 based board from digilent inc .

-You have a few code examples in software folder.
+You have a few code examples in software folder ( .S files) .
 Creative solutions are needed , because you dont have mov or BL instructions.
 Look at the examples .

 If you want to learn how to add more instructions, please, look lab 9 at https://booksite.elsevier.com/9780128000564/content/labs_companion.zip .